patarapolw/jupyter-flashcards/docs/README.md

 ### `Flashcards.add(**kwargs)`

 - The kwargs that needs to be supplied is defined in CardTuple - ['id', 'Front', 'Back', 'Keywords', 'Tags'], although you can't choose your own ID.
 (You can edit it in an Excel, though.
-Anything unique will be accepted.)
+Any ID unique will be accepted.)
 - A CardQuiz object matching the updated item is returned.
 - The back of the CardQuiz can be shown using `.show()`.